AdityaCJaiswal/store-rating-system-rbac/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📞 Support

-For support and questions:
-- Create an issue in the repository
-- Contact the development team
-- Check the troubleshooting section above

-## 🙏 Acknowledgments

-- React.js community for the excellent framework
-- Express.js team for the robust backend framework
-- PostgreSQL for the reliable database system
-- All contributors and testers

 ---

 **Built with ❤️ by Aditya Jaiswal**

-*Last updated: December 2024*